MultiMUD/clojure-lanterna/docs/4-reference.markdown

   (default `:default`).
 * `:styles` - Styles to apply to the text.
 Must be a set containing zero or more [style constants](#styles) (default `#{}`).  **CURRENTLY BROKEN, SORRY**

+### lanterna.screen/clear

+    :::clojure
+    (clear screen)

+Clear the given screen.

+Note that this is buffered just like every other screen-related action.
+You need to [`redraw`](#lanternascreenredraw) to actually see it happen.

 ### lanterna.screen/get-key